Bob Jones University: 2000 election

 On February 2, 2000, then Texas Governor George W. Bush, as a candidate for president, spoke during school's chapel hour.
-Bush gave a standard stump speech, making no specific reference to the university.
 His political opponents quickly noted his non-mention of the university's ban on interracial dating.
 During the Michigan primary, Bush was also criticized for not stating his opposition to the university's anti-Catholicism.
 The McCain campaign targeted Catholics with "Catholic Voter Alert" phone calls, reminding voters of Bush's visit to BJU.
 New York Republican Representative Peter King, who was supporting John McCain in the presidential primary, called Bush a tool of "anti-Catholic bigoted forces", after the visit.
 King described BJU as "an institution that is notorious in Ireland for awarding an honorary doctorate to Northern Ireland's tempestuous Protestant leader, Ian Paisley."
 Bush denied that he either knew of or approved what he regarded as BJU's intolerant policies.
 On February 26, Bush issued a formal letter of apology to Cardinal John Joseph O'Connor of New York for failing to denounce Bob Jones University's history of anti-Catholic statements.
 Bush said at a news conference following the letter's release, "I make no excuses.
 I had an opportunity and I missed it.
 I regret that....I wish I had gotten up then and seized the moment to set a tone, a tone that I had set in Texas, a positive and inclusive tone."
 Also during the 2000 Republican primary campaign in South Carolina, Richard Hand, a BJU professor, spread a false e-mail rumor that John McCain had fathered an illegitimate child.
 The McCains have an adopted daughter from Bangladesh, and later push polling also implied that the child was biracial.